MatthewSuntup/connect-four/README.md

 Thank you to the University of Sydney for the original task specifications (including ```utility```, ```evaluation```, and ```score``` functions found in ```evaluation.cpp```) as well as the example input image used in this README.

 ## Disclaimer
-This work is entirely my own and has been modified since it was implemented for an assignment.
+This work is entirely my own and has been modified since it was originally implemented for an assignment.
 It should not be copied in any form by students in university courses with similar assignments.
 If you are struggling with a similar project and want to get in touch I would be happy to have a chat and help out with your understanding of AI or point you to some useful resources!